frankframework/frank-manual/docs/source/advancedDevelopment/dockerDevel/dockerDevel.rst

 Using Docker has two additional advantages.
 First, developers with knowledge of Docker then use a tool that is more common than the less-known Frank!Runner.
 Second, with Docker it becomes easy to use the Frank!Flow, a tool that allows Frank configurations to be edited graphically.

-The development environment that is introduced here is not suitable for production.
-During development, it is easy to run the external database in a Docker container.
-This is not recommended in production because a database does not run efficiently in a Docker container.

 This section has the following sub-sections:

 .. toctree::